 Conclusion

 We hope this article helped you understand Data Annotation in MVC using C#.
-In this article, we discussed the concept of data annotation and its various types, and validations with examples that will be helpful to professional developers from Java and .net backgrounds, application architectures, and other learners looking for information on JavaScript events.
+In it, we discussed the concept of data annotation and its various types and validations with examples that will be helpful to professional developers from Java and .NET backgrounds, application architectures, and other learners looking for information on JavaScript events.

-Besides pursuing varied courses provided by Simplilearn, you can also sign up on our SkillUp platform.
+Besides pursuing the varied courses Simplilearn provides, you can also sign up for our SkillUp platform.
 This platform, a Simplilearn initiative, offers numerous free online courses to help with the basics of multiple programming languages, including JavaScript.
-You can also opt for our Full-Stack Web Development Certification Course to improve your career prospects.
+You can also opt for our Full-Stack Developer - MERN Stack to improve your career prospects.

 Our Software Development Courses Duration And Fees